COSC3020/parallel-mergesort-22dcolli-1/README.md

 What is the span of the parallel program, in terms of worst-case $\Theta$?
 Hint:
 It may help to consider the DAG of the parallel program.

+## Answer:

+This may be wrong, but this is the only logical path my mind can come up with.
+So the work being done in this algorithm comes mainly from the recursive splitting into groups in order to merge, and from the merging itself.
+The recursive splitting would have $\Theta(logn)$ levels, and the merging would be dominated by $n$ for the largest sub grouping of the array.
+So when you combine these two you would have a span of $\Theta(nlogn)$.